heia-fr/programmation-zero/docs/hide_a_number.md

+---
-# Je cache un nombre et tu le devines
+title: Je cache un nombre et tu le devines
+---

 !!! quote "Martin Fowler:"
     Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.